Callum2305/Callum2305/README.md

 I will be using this account to store both my college work projects, and personal ones too.
 As this is my personal account, all college projects will be added in one final complete version, as they are committed to a private student account, hence minimal commits on the repositories.
+I do most of my work on a seperate, student account.
+Any completed programming projects that have been graded and submitted already will be uploaded here.

 There are some projects that will not be uploaded here,such as projects done in my QQI level 5 as they are around 3 years old now.
 I will also not be uploading any report based projects or those done in Cisco Packet Tracer.